Occupational Therapy Treatments for Adults with ADHD

 3. Improving Time Management Skills

+Time management can be challenging when you’re an adult with ADHD.
 You might experience challenges in executing plans for completing tasks, finishing tasks in the correct order, completing work on time, or setting aside the right amount of time for a task.
+Your occupational therapist will help you build your awareness of time and how to manage your tasks with lasting and tested intervention strategies.

 4. Addressing Executive Function Issues

+Your executive function includes your working memory, planning skills, shifting your attention, setting priorities, and controlling your impulses.
+These are all things that many adults with ADHD struggle with.
 Your occupational therapist will help you develop a plan that lets you practice and improve your executive functioning skills so you have fewer difficulties in your day to day life.

 5. Addressing Any Sensory Processing Issues

+Many adults with ADHD will also struggle with processing sensory input.
+If you have sensory processing issues, it means that your brain struggles to organize the information that comes to it from your five senses, which can affect your behavior.
 You might notice that you are overly sensitive to some stimuli such as sounds or bright lights, you may dislike physical contact, have trouble dealing with stress, or feel that you become overstimulated very easily.

 Your occupational therapist can help you understand what kinds of sensory input are challenging for your brain and work on coping mechanisms to improve your quality of life.